upper waypoint

 Will this 19th Avenue closure end this weekend?

-No: This weekend’s work is the first of three planned weekend closures on 19th Avenue over roughly the next month.
-Additional closures are planned for the weekend of Friday, May 8, and Memorial Day weekend.
+No: This weekend’s work is the second of three planned weekend closures on 19th Avenue over roughly the next month.
+A final closure is planned for Memorial Day weekend.

 When completed, Caltrans said it will have repaved more than 18 lane miles of 19th Avenue, stretching from Lincoln Way to Holloway Avenue, by San Francisco State University.